· ·

 If I have to pick between both, my personal preference goes to brie.
 I’m not into intense-flavored cheese so the milder the taste the best for me.
 But this time, brie in a wheel shape was out of stock so I grabbed a camembert instead.

-• camembert – this recipe is suitable for a wheel of about 250g / 8.8 oz.
-For a bigger wheel, increase the topping quantities.
-I am using camembert in this recipe but you can as well replace it with a brie
+• camembert – this recipe works best with a wheel of about 250g (8.8 oz).
+If you’re using a larger wheel, simply increase the topping quantities.
+While I’m using camembert here, you can easily swap it for brie if you prefer.

-• pear – dice some pear.
-You’ll only be able to fit 1/4 of a pear on top of the camembert but I like to keep the leftover to finish off the camembert
+• pear – dice a pear.
+You’ll only need about a quarter of it to top the camembert, but I like keeping the leftover pieces to enjoy with the baked cheese later.

-• honey – for one camembert, I use about 2 tablespoons of honey but feel free to adjust the honey quantity as per your liking.
-Maple syrup is also a great option and substitute for honey, it particularly goes well with pear
+• honey – I use about 2 tablespoons of honey for one camembert, but feel free to adjust this to your taste.
+Maple syrup is a fantastic substitute for honey and pairs particularly well with pear.

-• walnuts – chop some walnuts and sprinkle them on top of the camembert.
-You can use any nuts you like, pecan nuts also pair particularly well with pear
+• walnuts – chop some walnuts and sprinkle them over the camembert.
+If you prefer, you can use other nuts—pecans are a particularly good match for pear.

-• bread or crackers – honestly, I love a good freshly baked baguette from the bakery 🙂 but you can also toast some bread or have this baked camembert with some crackers
+• bread or crackers – I personally love pairing this dish with a freshly baked baguette from the bakery, but you can also toast some bread or enjoy it with crackers.

 1. Preheat the oven to 180°C/350°F.